 The imagery of Christ riding out with many following him signifies the gathering of his faithful followers and the establishment of his kingdom on earth.

-The twelve gates with twelve angels standing on twelve foundations symbolize the completeness and perfection of God's divine plan for salvation.
+The twelve gates with twelve angels standing on twelve foundations symbolise the completeness and perfection of God's divine plan for salvation.
 The names of the apostles inscribed at the base of the gates and the presence of the angels signify the role of God's chosen messengers in proclaiming the gospel and ushering believers into the kingdom of heaven.

 The street of gold before the pearly gates represents the purity and richness of the heavenly realm, highlighting the glory and magnificence of God's dwelling place.

 Inside the heavenly city, a river of gold flows, symbolising the abundance and eternal blessings of God's presence.
-The tree of life bearing twelve manner of fruits represents the source of spiritual nourishment and eternal life for all who dwell in the heavenly city.
+The tree of life, bearing twelve manner of fruits, represents the source of spiritual nourishment and eternal life for all who dwell in the heavenly city.

 Overall, this vision of the heavenly city in Revelation serves as a depiction of the ultimate fulfillment of God's promises to his faithful followers.
 It inspires believers to look forward with hope and anticipation to the day when they will dwell in the presence of God in the New Jerusalem, experiencing the fullness of joy and eternal blessings for all eternity.